anxkhn/azure-ai-900-exam-prep/questions.md

 What is a use case for classification?

-1.  predicting how many cups of coffee a person will drink based on how many hours the person slept the previous night.
+A.  predicting how many cups of coffee a person will drink based on how many hours the person slept the previous night.
-2.  analyzing the contents of images and grouping images that have similar colors
+B.  analyzing the contents of images and grouping images that have similar colors
-3.  predicting whether someone uses a bicycle to travel to work based on the distance from home to work
+C.  predicting whether someone uses a bicycle to travel to work based on the distance from home to work
-4.  predicting how many minutes it will take someone to run a race based on past race times
+D.  predicting how many minutes it will take someone to run a race based on past race times

 **Answer(s):** C